zzzprojects/docs/dapper-tutorial.net/pages/getting-started/create-sql-database.md

 ---
 PermaID: 1000199
-Name: create-sql-database
+Name: Create a SQL Database
 ---

-# Create SQL Database
+# Dapper - Create a SQL Database

 To perform CRUD operations in the database, we must establish a connection with the database using a database connection.